grepug/vision-blog/content/blog/3-view-models-in-react/index.md

 })
 ```

-in fact, it won't make a _new Value_ for React in aspect of the shallow comparing, because reassigning a new property value to the `object`, wont't change the reference of `object`.
-Therefore, when it came to compare the previous and the new value of the `object`, it turned out to compare the **same reference**, which is always identical.
-Obviously, React won't think the state actually changed, following no re-render occured.
+in fact, it won't make a _new Value_ for React in aspect of the shallow comparing, because reassigning a new property value to the `object`, wont't change the reference of the `object`.
+Therefore, when it comes to compare the previous and the new value of the `object`, it turns out to compare the **same reference**, which is always identical.
+Obviously, React won't consider the state is actually changed, following no re-render occurs.

-Given this, we mark each property with `readonly`, just prevent us from accidentally changing the properties of the view model's instance.
-So how can we elegantly update our view models?
+Given this, we mark each property with `readonly`, just preventing us from accidentally changing the properties of the view model's instance.
+So how can we update our view models elegantly?

 We can simply implement a `set(props: Partial<ViewModel>): ViewModel` method to create a new instance of the view model: